 You can use DE as a barrier to prevent insects from entering the home from outside.
 Place the powder around the entire perimeter of the home.
 Be aware that it also kills beneficial insects as well as the unwanted ones, so outside use should be done carefully.
 Also, you'll have to reapply it after heavy rains, and it works most effectively in dry environments.

 Make sure that the DE you purchase is food grade, with low crystalline silica content.
 Some DE sold as "insecticidal" may include food grade DE, but also contain other insecticidal agents, such as pyrethrins and a synergistic chemical to make it work faster.

 Is DE green?
 Well, that depends.
 There is some debate over just how eco-friendly DE is.

-As a natural flea killer, it is much better than using poisonous chemicals.
+As a natural flea killer, it's much better than using poisonous chemicals.
 But, DE is obtained through a mining process.
 So although its use is advocated by some proponents of green lifestyles, there is the environmental impact of mining to consider.